rpd123/chess-robot/README.md

 Code configuration: You will need to check squaresize, axistorow8, etc. in robotmove.py.
 Check the declarations in CBstate.py.

 Axistorow8 is the distance in mm horizontally along the y coordinate, between the robot’s vertical axis and the centre of row 8.

+The RPi or PC is connected to the Arduino by a USB A/B cable (printer cable).
+Or alternatively via Bluetooth (not BLE), using an HC-05 Bluetooth module.